 Contactless cards incorporate tokenization to secure the customer’s data further.
 The token is randomized, producing a unique set of numbers and symbols that represent your card data.
 Each time you use the card, it creates a new token.
 If someone were able to scan a customer’s information while making a purchase, the token would become useless after the customer completes the transaction.

-Is It Safe Storing Payment Data on a Mobile Phone?
+Is Payment Data Safe on a Mobile Phone?

-With contactless payments, it’s possible to leave your credit card at home and use your mobile phone to make payments with NFC terminals.
-However, this presents a concern for some customers – if your mobile phone is lost or stolen, does that mean someone else can access your payment information?
-Again, the answer is technically yes, but in real situations, this threat is minimal.
+With contactless payments, it’s possible to leave your credit card at home and use your phone to make mobile payments with NFC terminals.
+However, this presents a concern for some consumers – if your mobile phone is lost or stolen, does that mean someone else can access your payment information?
+Again, the answer is yes, but… in real situations, this threat is minimal.

-To make a payment with your device, someone would need to unlock the phone, and then log into whichever app you use for payment.
-You can also wipe most smartphones remotely if they are lost, deleting any sensitive information stored on the device.
+To make a payment with your device, someone would need to unlock the phone, and successfully log into your payment app.
+You can also wipe most smartphones remotely if lost, deleting any sensitive information stored on the device.

 In comparison, it is safer to lose your phone than to lose your credit card.
-Your phone has additional protections to keep unwanted parties from accessing its information, while someone can charge a credit card with just your zip code.
+Your phone has additional protections to keep unwanted parties from accessing its information, while bad actors can charge a credit card with just your zip code.

-The World of Payments is Shifting, Are You?
+The World of Payments is Shifting – What’s Next?

-Implementing contactless payment is simple; all you need is an NFC-enabled payment terminal, and your business can begin processing tap-to-pay payments immediately.
-The Chargent Terminal, for instance, provides you with all the point-of-sale capabilities you’re used to, plus additional features like NFC technology, multiple receipt options, and Salesforce integration.
+The rise of contactless payments, already well underway pre-pandemic, shows no signs of decelerating.
+If you’re not there yet, never fear – implementing contactless payment is simple.
+All you need is a contactless-enabled payment terminal, like Chargent Terminal, which provides you with all the point-of-sale capabilities you’re used to, plus additional features like NFC technology, multiple receipt options, and Salesforce integration.